Aleksei40/Yandex_samokat_test_api/SQL.md

-﻿SELECT cr.login, ord."inDelivery"
+﻿Select cr.login, COUNT(ord."inDelivery")
 FROM "Couriers" AS cr
-LEFT JOIN "Orders" AS ord ON cr.id=ord."courierId";
+LEFT JOIN "Orders" AS ord ON cr.id=ord."courierId" Where ord."inDelivery"=true
+Group By cr.login;